Can I claim my sessions with private health funds if I have already claimed them with Medicare?

 How do I get a Medicare rebate?

 At the end of these sessions, you will discuss with Dr. Barton or Brianna how you are feeling and whether you need more sessions.
-Dr. Barton or Brianna will write a letter to your referring doctor summarizing the treatment undertaken and her recommendations.
+Dr. Barton will write a letter to your referring doctor summarizing the treatment undertaken and her recommendations.
 You will then make a booking with your GP for a review of your Mental Health Care Plan.
-If you need more sessions, your doctor can prescribe you another five sessions.
+If you need more sessions, your doctor can prescribe you another four sessions.
 Bare in mind that Medicare allows for a rebate of up to ten sessions per calendar year.
 Unused session(s) which was prescribed can be carry forward to the next calendar year if needed.

 Contact us for full details.